Pakistan PM sacks defence secretary, tension rises

 Ijaz later identified the diplomat as the then Pakistani ambassador to the United States, Zardari ally Husain Haqqani.
 Haqqani denied any link to the memo but resigned as ambassador.

-Zardari could face impeachment proceedings if a link is established with him but he has proven to be a survivor in the face of controversy.
-He spent 11 years in jail over the last two decades on corruption charges and was also accused of murder but never was convicted and denies any wrongdoing.
+Zardari could face impeachment proceedings if a link is established with him.
+But he has proven to be a survivor in the face of controversy.
+He spent 11 years in jail over the last two decades on corruption charges and was also accused of murder, but never convicted and denies any wrongdoing.

+"Zardari aims to stay in power till the very last day," said a close associate of Zardari.

-(Additional reporting by Chris Allbritton and Rebecca Conway in ISLAMABAD, Faisal Aziz in KARACHI, Amena Bakr in DUBAI and David Alexander in WASHINGTON; Writing by Michael Georgy; Editing by Peter Graff and John O'Callaghan)
+(Additional reporting by Chris Allbritton and Rebecca Conway in ISLAMABAD, Faisal Aziz in KARACHI and Amena Bakr in DUBAI; Writing by Michael Georgy; Editing by Peter Graff)